Umm Ghuwailina

-Umm Ghuwailina (أم غويلينة) is a district in Qatar, located in the municipality of Ad Dawhah.
+Umm Ghuwailina (أم غويلينة) is a district in Qatar, located in the municipality of Doha.

 Etymology

 The first word of Umm Ghuwailina is Arabic for "mother" and is used as a prefix to denote a geographic feature, while ghuwailina is a derivative of the name of a tree known locally as "ghulan".
 Hence, the area's name translates literally to "the mother of ghulan".
 The tree held local significance for its use as camel fodder.

 According to Qatar's Geographic Information System, there are seven other geographic features with the name Umm Ghuwailina, including the village of Umm Ghuwailina in Al-Shahaniya Municipality.